Ratimon/redprint-optimism-contracts-examples/README.md

 ![modular stack](./assets/modular_stack.png)

-You can check out details in different layers here :[Reference] (https://docs.optimism.io/stack/components).
+You can check out details in different layers here : [Reference](https://docs.optimism.io/stack/components).

-While developer experience is our top priority, we aim to provide the developer-focused educational tool, such that the new experiment layer2 or Appchain can be quicky bootstapped in superchain community & ecosystem.
+While developer experience and security are our top priorities, we aim to provide the developer-focused educational tool, such that the new experimental **layer2** or **App-chain** can be quicky bootstapped in **superchain** community & ecosystem.
+This align with **Ethereum** 's Rollup-centric Roadmap.

 ## How It Works